by Texas Homesteader ~

 Now that’s a two-fer win, y’all!

-How about making sure that fresh produce never reaches compost-worthy status in the first place? .
+How about making sure that fresh produce never reaches compost-worthy status in the first place?
+I’m able to keep fresh produce such as celery fresher & crisper for longer.

-So after I use the fresh celery for my entrée I’ll often dehydrate the rest, both stalks and leaves.
+But what about preserving the excess celery?
+After I use fresh celery for my recipe I’ll often dehydrate the rest, both stalks and leaves.

 The leaves are crushed and added to my crushed celery spice jar.
 The chopped ribs are dehydrated and placed in a glass jar in the pantry.

-Now it’s easy to add dehydrated chopped celery to a simmering soup.
-It’ll rehydrate right there in the stockpot!
+Add dehydrated celery to a simmering soup & it’ll rehydrate right there in the stockpot!

-Don’t toss it in the compost!
-That base section can be placed in water until it grows a few roots and then transplanted.
+Those root sections can be placed in water until they grow a few roots and then transplanted.
+More food growing for FREE!

-Sometimes I harvest a stem of fresh herb & strip & chop the teaspoon of fresh herb for my recipe.
-But what about the rest of that stem?
+Small amounts of fresh herbs can be saved for later too.
+Sometimes I harvest a stem of a fresh herb & strip & chop the teaspoon of fresh leaves for my recipe.
+But what about the leaves on the rest of that stem?

-Easy, I’ll strip, dry and crush the remaining leaves.
-I add them to the seasoning jar I have in my kitchen for each herb.
-Nothing goes to waste!
+I’ll strip, dry and crush the remaining leaves.
+I add them to the seasoning jar I have in my kitchen spice drawer for each herb.
+Rosemary, basil, sage, thyme – nothing goes to waste!

 NOTE: For those of you wanting to see my setup for drying full bunches of fresh herbs, you can see my Herb-Drying Setup Here.

-You know the drill.
-You bought that head of garlic but things got away from you.
-The next thing you know it’s gone too far.
-It’s sprouted.
+You bought that head of garlic but time got away from you.
+The next thing you know it’s sprouted.

 Wait a minute… sprouted?